Jawed Habib: Career

 In 1984, Jawed Habib started working with his father in their first salon, Habib's Hair and Beauty, in The Oberoi Hotel in New Delhi.
 Wanting international exposure and education, he went to London, UK to study advanced techniques in Morris School of Hairdressing.
-He started his independent salon, Jawed Habib Hair and Beauty in 2000.
-He has been the brand ambassador for Sunsilk, a Unilever owned hair care brand from 2000 to 2009 and later went on to promote Panasonic styling products.
-He has been the official styling partner for Miss India and holds the Limca Record for 410 nonstop haircuts in 24 hours.
-He is also the only hairstylist to be featured in Times and Forbes magazine.

 Habib joined the Bharatiya Janata Party in April 2019.

+Controversies

 In January 2022, a video of Jawed Habib using his spit to style a woman's hair during a workshop in Muzaffarnagar, Uttar Pradesh went viral.
 He later apologised for the act.

-Personal life

-Habib is married to Shaheen Habib and they both have two children, Sana Habib and Anosh Habib.
+In 2025, Jawed Habib, his son Anas Habib, and other family members were accused in multiple criminal investigations over an alleged cryptocurrency fraud.
+Police in Sambhal, Uttar Pradesh, filed 20 First Information Reports (FIRs) against the Habib family for allegedly duping over 100 investors — reportedly promising returns of 50-75% on investments made in Bitcoin and Binance Coin through a company identified as Follicle Global Company (FLC).
+The scheme is said to have operated from a 2023 event in the Saraitareen area, where each investor invested approximately INR 5-7 lakh.
+Authorities have issued look-out notices against all family members to prevent them from leaving the country, and summoned Habib for questioning.